sassoftware/sasoptpy/doc/guide/basics.rst

 Processing input data
 ---------------------

-The easisest way to work with *sasoptpy* is to define problem inputs as Pandas DataFrames.
+The easiest way to work with *sasoptpy* is to define problem inputs as Pandas DataFrames.
-Objective and cost coefficients, and lower and upper bounds can be defined using the
-DataFrame and Series objects.
+You can define objective and cost coefficients, and lower and upper bounds by using the DataFrame and Series objects.
 See
 `Pandas Documentation <http://pandas.pydata.org/pandas-docs/stable/>`_
 to learn more.